-Birmingham pub bombings: What we know - BBC News
+Birmingham pub bombings: What we know

 Why were the inquests halted?

-An inquest was opened and adjourned days after the attack but because the case was subject to a criminal investigation - which resulted in the conviction of six men - it was never resumed.
+An inquest was opened and adjourned days after the attack but because the case was subject to a criminal investigation - which resulted in the conviction of the Birmingham Six - it was never resumed.

-Even though the convictions of the Birmingham Six were quashed in 1991, the inquests have remained closed.
+Even though the convictions were quashed in 1991, the inquests have remained closed.

-After the convictions were quashed, the former Director of Public Prosecutions, Barbara Mills, placed a 75-year embargo on files relating to a Devon and Cornwall Police inquiry into the West Midlands Police investigation.

 Why are the inquests being resumed now?